-Yonghoon Lee began his musical studies in his native South Korea, where he sang such roles as Alfredo in La Traviata, Luigi in Il Tabarro, Rodolfo in La Bohème, Cavaradossi in Tosca, Ruggero in La Rondine, and Don José in Carmen.
+Yonghoon Lee began his musical studies in his native South Korea, where he performed as Alfredo in La Traviata, Luigi in Il Tabarro, Rodolfo in La Bohème, Cavaradossi in Tosca, Ruggero in La Rondine, and Don José in Carmen.
 He received a full scholarship to both the Seoul National University in Korea and the Mannes College of Music in New York.
 After winning numerous prizes at international vocal competitions, Lee began his professional career in the title role of Verdi’s Don Carlos at the Teatro Municipal in Santiago, Chile, a role which has been very significant in his career.
-Shortly after his debut in Santiago, Lee sang Don Carlos for his Spanish debut Palau de les arts in Valencia and for his German debut at the Oper Frankfurt.
-He has since performed the role in both its original French and more regularly performed Italian version in Vienna, Munich and Hamburg, as well as for his debut at the Metropolitan Opera, appearing both in New York and with the company on tour in Japan.
+Shortly after his debut in Santiago, Lee sang Don Carlos for his Spanish debut at Palau de les arts in Valencia and for his German debut at Oper Frankfurt.
+He has since performed the role in both its original French and frequently performed Italian version in Vienna, Munich and Hamburg, as well as his debut at the Metropolitan Opera, with appearances in New York and on tour in Japan.

-The tenor made his debut at the San Francisco Opera in the fall of 2016 in the title role of Andrea Chenier, followed by his debut at Opéra national de Paris as Turridu, a role he has sung at the Metropolitan Opera, Teatro alla Scala in Milano and Royal Opera House, Covent Garden.
-He added Pollione in Norma to his repertoire for his debut at the Dallas Opera and was also heard at the Semperoper Dresden as Don José, at the Staatsoper unter der Linden as Cavaradossi, as the title role in Don Carlos at the Bayerische Staatsoper, and with the Mariinsky Opera on tour in Japan under Music Director Valery Gergiev.
+The tenor made his debut at the San Francisco Opera in the fall of 2016 in the title role of Andréa Chenier, followed by his debut at Opéra national de Paris as Turridu, a role he has sung at the Metropolitan Opera, Teatro alla Scala in Milano, Royal Opera House, Covent Garden, and Wiener Staatsoper.
+Lee added Pollione in Norma to his repertoire for his debut at the Dallas Opera, returned to Semperoper Dresden as Don José, debuted at Staatsoper unter der Linden as Cavaradossi, and reprised the role of Don Carlos at the Bayerische Staatsoper, and with the Mariinsky Opera on tour in Japan under Music Director Valery Gergiev.

-Lee began the 2017/18 season with his debut at the Washington Opera in his first performances of Radamès.
-He then returned to the Wiener Staatsoper as Cavaradossi in Tosca and sang Luigi in the Bayerische Staatsoper new production of Il Trittico.
-He also returned to the Metropolitan Opera as Manrico in Il Trovatore and to Opera Australia as Radamès.
-In the 2018/19 season, Lee sang his first Don Álvaro in the new production of La Forza del Destino at the Opernhaus Zürich.
-He also returned to the Metropolitan Opera as Don José in Carmen, and Radamès in Aida, to Opera Australia as Calaf in Turandot, to the Wiener Staatsoper as Turridu, and to Bayerische Staatsoper as Calaf and Luigi In the 2019/20 season, Lee debuted at the Gran Teatre del Liceu as Radamès in Aida, a role that he also sang at the Grand Théâtre de Genève.
+Lee began the 2017/18 season with his debut at the Washington Opera in his first performances of Radamès in Aida.
+He then returned to Wiener Staatsoper as Cavaradossi in Tosca and performed the role of Luigi in the Bayerische Staatsoper’s new production of Il Trittico.
+He returned to the Metropolitan Opera as Manrico in Il Trovatore and to Opera Australia as Radamès.
+The following season 2018/19, Lee debuted for the first time as Don Álvaro in the new production of La Forza del Destino at Opernhaus Zürich.
+He returned to the Metropolitan Opera as Don José in Carmen, and Radamès in Aida, to Opera Australia as Calaf in Turandot, to the Wiener Staatsoper as Turridu, and to Bayerische Staatsoper as Calaf and Luigi.
+In the 2019/20 season, Lee debuted at the Gran Teatre del Liceu as Radamès in Aida, a role that he also sang at the Grand Théâtre de Genève.
 He additionally appeared in Australia as Don José in Carmen.